 The pk-hash is HMAC using SHA-1 as the underlying hash.
 All 160 bits are sent.
 The key used is the Kerberos session key.
-The data to be hashed is the concatenation of

-- o 4-byte version ID at the beginning of the packet.
+The data to be hashed is the concatenation of o 4-byte version ID at the beginning of the packet.

-- o OCTET STRING of the ap-req.
+o OCTET STRING of the ap-req.

-- o OCTET STRING of the pk-key.
+o OCTET STRING of the pk-key.

 The pk-key contains a public key.
 This key and its corresponding private key are generated by the client before contacting the server.
 Implementations of this protocol MUST support RSA keys, in which case the key is a DER encoded RSAPublicKey as defined in [RFC3447], section A.1.1, and then stored in this octet string in the request.
+Its encoding as an OCTET STRING starts with the 0x30 byte sequence at the beginning of a DER encoded Certificate.
 Use of other public-key types is not defined.